 Environmental risk policies

-The management of environmental risks cannot be separated from the industrial catastrophes that marked the 1970s and 1990s.
-For example, an aerial release of a toxic substance (dioxin cloud) by a chemical site in Seveso, Italy spurred the European Union to adopt a regulation in 1982 on controlling risks related to major accidents (the Seveso Directive).
+The management of risks related to environmental damage is inextricably linked to the history of industrial disasters that marked the contemporary era between the 1970s and 1990s.
+For example, the release of a toxic substance (dioxin cloud) from a chemical plant in Seveso, Italy, prompted the European Union to adopt regulations in 1982 on the control of major accident hazards (the “Seveso Directive”).

 Managing “major risks”

-Natural risks and major technological risks
+Natural hazards and major technological risks

 • floods